New York City Guide

 20. Soft Pretzel From Yankee Stadium

-If you have ever asked “What food is New York known for?” the answer was probably pizza or bagels.
-Aside from food, New York is also known as the home of the Yankees, and this is something that NYC natives are deeply passionate about.
+If you have ever asked the question, “What food is New York known for?”, the answer was probably pizza or bagels.
+However, putting NYC food aside for a second, New York is also known as the home of the Yankees, and this is something that NYC natives are deeply passionate about.

-So, while you might not get the world’s best pizza at Yankee Stadium, you should certainly pay the iconic spot a visit, and while you’re there, enjoy a huge, greasy, salty, doughy soft pretzel to truly fulfill the New York tradition.
-It usually goes down well with a big, cold beer.
+So, while you might not get the world’s best pizza at Yankee Stadium, you should certainly visit this iconic spot to enjoy a huge, greasy, salty, doughy soft pretzel and truly fulfill the tradition.
+This delicious and iconic New York food usually goes down well with a large, cold beer.

 Yankee Stadium | 1 E. 161 St., Bronx, NY 10451 | $$